FullStaQD/architecture/docs/06_runtime_view.md

     - This stage rewrites all previously chosen gates into the specific native gates supported by the target hardware's Instruction Set Architecture (ISA).

 5. Optimization Stage
-    - This stage executes low-level, hardware-aware refinements on circuits that are already compatible with the target's Instruction Set Architecture (ISA).
+    - This stage executes low-level, hardware-aware refinements on circuits that are already compatible with the target's Instruction Set Architecture (ISA) to reduce redundancy.

 6. Scheduling Stage
     - The scheduling stage receives an ISA-compatible circuit and inserts explicit delay instructions to accurately reflect qubit idle periods, hardware timing constraints and to reduce error rate.